NTTLimitedRD/plumbery/README.rst

 Features
 --------

-* 24 tutorials covering popular use cases -- DevOps is coming
+* 26 tutorials covering popular use cases
 * Read fittings plan in YAML
+* Load parameters in separate YAMl file
 * Use cloud API to create the network infrastructure, and to build nodes
 * Bootstrap nodes with cloud-init configuration directives
 * Inject actual addresses and on-the-fly secrets to contextualisation